Skip to Content

 Top things to do in Rye, East Sussex

-When you visit Rye start your weekend by wandering at will through Rye town centre and it’s quaint little lanes.
-With names like Watchbell Lane, Mermaid Street and Wish Street you can’t fail to be enchanted.
-Start at the Landgate and make your way to Rye town centre and the High Street.
+When you visit Rye, start your weekend by wandering through its quaint little lanes with quirky names like Watchbell Lane, Mermaid Street and Wish Street.
+Start at the Landgate and explore the tiny cobbled lanes as you make your way to Rye town centre and the High Street.

 The Landgate in Rye

-In 1329 four gates were built around the town to help fortify it.
-Of the four gates only the Landgate remains today.
-This gate has a chamber across the top and two towers, also but once had a portcullis and a drawbridge.
-Cars still pass under the narrow archway today.
+In 1329 four gates were built to fortify the town of Rye.
+Of these four, only the Landgate remains and cars still pass under this narrow archway.
+The gate has two towers with a chamber across the top but once had a portcullis and drawbridge as well.

 Looking for places to stay in Rye?
 Check rates and availability